Origins and Evolution

 3. De-dollarisation pressure: Russia and China have pushed hard for a BRICS currency or payment system to reduce dollar dependence; India has consistently resisted, arguing it would be premature, economically risky, and would target the US unnecessarily

-4. NDB governance drift: NDB expanded membership (11 members now) risks diluting BRICS-specific mandate
+4. NDB governance drift: NDB expanded membership (9 confirmed members as of May 2025, with further prospective members including Uruguay) risks diluting BRICS-specific mandate

 5. Russia-Ukraine war: India's non-condemnation of Russia contrasts with Western pressure; complicated India's G20 and BRICS positioning simultaneously